MLVM: Modernization

 A similar modernization package with MLI-84M has been proposed for MLVM and included the OWS 25R turret (Oerlikon KBA automatic Cannon-07 25 mm caliber coaxial machine gun PKT and can equip with a guided anti-tank missile launcher Spike), laser/IR illumination warning system, smoke grenades launchers, more advanced optical system, automatic transmission, Mercedes-Benz diesel engine or Deutz (approximately 400 horsepower), automatic fire extinguishing systems and improved command and control and the ability to mount additional armor plates.
 The weight of the new vehicle was 11.3 tons, but the maximum speed, power and autonomy were improved due to better engine performance.
-As a result of improvements in weaponry, the vehicle can be classified as a combat infantry.
+As a result of improvements in weaponry, the vehicle can be classified as an infantry fighting vehicle.

 The result of the modernization program was a vehicle that is compatible with NATO standards.
-A prototype was shown at the exhibition of arms and military technical Expomil 2005.
+A prototype was on display at the Expomil 2005 arms and military technical exhibition.